 The following sections of this manual give instructions on how to perform a complete maintenance overhaul.
 However, it is also important to periodically repeat the "Pre start-up checks" listed in section 4.2.
 These checks will help extend pump life as well as the length of time between major overhauls.

 Note: The pictures in the following section represent typical parts to clarify assembly.
-Details of the parts may differ slightly from parts supplied with the pump.
+Details may differ slightly based upon size, seal configuration or other parts supplied with the pump.
+Shown below is a frame 2 A9 pump.